 The words are there – and you are the best person to write them.
 If something in you is pulling you to write, trust that feeling and go for it!
 Start now!
-It all starts with picking a pencil.
+Kei a koe – it’s up to you!

 And once you’ve written your book?
 It’s all about taking control.